fkie-cad/hexter/README.md

      * w: word,
      * d: double word,
      * q: quad word.
-     Expect for the string types, all values have to be passed as hex values, omitting `0x`.
+     Except for the string types, all values have to be passed as hex values, omitting `0x`.
    * Find options:
      * -ci: case insensitive (for ascii search only).
  * -pid only: